Netflix Revenue, Usage Statistics & Its Growth Forecast For 2025–26

 2023 USD 33.724 B

-2024 (Q3) USD 28.76 B
+2024 USD 39 B

 Netflix Revenue Statistics Based On Age And Gender

 Age is a significant factor in media streaming websites.
 You will rarely see content for children on these subscription-based streaming websites.
-The reason is that the teenage group, although it consumes content hugely, doesn’t earn and cannot afford the subscription.
+The reason is that the teenage group, although it consumes content heavily, doesn’t earn and cannot afford the subscription.
 Some parents subscribe to services for their children, but the number is low.
-Here is how its subscribers are divided based on age factor.
+Here is how its subscribers are divided based on the age factor.

-Based on the US subscriber base, the 18-34 age group is the biggest consumer of Netflix, whereas the 65+ age group is the smallest.
+Based on the US subscriber base, the 18-29 age group is the biggest consumer of Netflix, whereas the 65+ age group is the smallest.

 The gender ratio is neck-to-neck.
 49% of its subscribers are male, while 51% are female.

-Netflix Revenue Prediction for Q2 2025
+Netflix Revenue Prediction for 2026

-• Netflix forecasts 43 – 44 billion USD in revenue in 2025, which is higher than the previous year, at approximately 11-13%.
+• Netflix forecasts USD 50.7B – USD 51.7B in revenue in 2026, which is higher than the previous year.

 • The revenue growth will be driven by paid memberships and per member.

-• Netflix targets a 28% operating margin in 2025 compared to 27% in 2024.
+• Netflix targets 31.5% operating margin in year 2026.

-• Netflix forecasts growth of 93.5 million subscribers by 2029 in North America and 70.1 million in Asia Pacific.
+• Netflix forecasts growth of 93.5 million subscribers by 2029 in North America and 70.1 million in the Asia Pacific.

 Netflix Business Model – How it Earns Revenue and Spends it